-On May 24, 2018, the Board finalized and approved revised compensation arrangements for non-employee directors of the Company that were recommended by the Compensation Committee of the Board.
+On May 24, 2018, the Board approved the current compensation arrangements for non-employee directors of the Company that were recommended by the Compensation Committee of the Board.
+The recommendation was based on an evaluation of the compensation paid to non-employee directors of a group of peer companies selected by the Compensation Committee based upon analysis and recommendations of Compensia, the compensation consultant retained by the Compensation Committee and represented compensation at the median for such companies.
 The following chart summarizes the non-employee director compensation program, which became effective on May 24, 2018:

-Annual Retainer for each Non-employee Board Member (1) Additional Ref Additional Retainer for Lead Director Additional Ret Annual Equity Award (1)(2)(3) \$40,000 Audit Compensation N&CG \$20,000 \$13,000 \$10,000 Audit Compensation N&CG \$6,000 50/50 stock options and Restricted Stock Units with a grant date value of approximately \$90,000
+Annual Retainer for each Ad lditional Non-employee R letainer Annual Equity Board Member Additional Retainer for fo or Lead Additional Retainer for Award (1) Committee Chairs Director Committee Members ers (1)(2)(3) \$40,000 Audit \$ 20,000 \$ 40,000 Audit \$ 9,000 50/50 stock options and Restricted Stock Units Compensation \$ 13,000 Compensation \$ 6,000 with a grant date value of approximately N&CG \$ 10,000 N&CG \$ 5,000 \$90,000

-- (1) Each non-employee director can elect to receive the annual cash compensation in stock.
-Each non-employee director can also elect not to receive the cash and/or stock compensation. - (2) The vesting schedule is 25% of the stock option award quarterly on July 1, October 1, January 1 and April 1 of the year following the date of grant.
-For the restricted stock units, the units remain subject to forfeiture until the first anniversary of the date of grant or, if earlier, the date of the next annual meeting of stockholders. - (3) Each annual award will be for no more than 90,000 shares of common stock.
+(1) Each non-employee director can elect to receive the annual cash compensation in stock.
+Each non-employee director can also elect not to receive the cash and/or stock compensation.

+(2) The vesting schedule is 25% of the stock option award quarterly on July 1, October 1, January 1 and April 1 of the year following the date of grant.
+For the restricted stock units, the units remain subject to forfeiture until the first anniversary of the date of grant or, if earlier, the date of the next annual meeting of stockholders.

+(3) Each annual award will be for no more than 7,923 shares of Common Stock (adjusted for the Reverse Stock Split).